plone/training/zpt.rst

   * this enables us to combine, re-use and nest templates together

 TAL and METAL are written like html attribues (href, src, title).
 TALES are written like the values of html attributes.
-A typical TAL Statement looks like this:
+A typical TAL attribute looks like this:

 .. code-block:: html